Getting Nursing Home Abuse Legal Help

 Nursing Home Abuse Laws

-The elderly are among the most vulnerable members of our population and, as such, are given special protections under the law.
+The elderly are among the most vulnerable members of our population.
+Therefore, they are given special protections under the law.

 National Nursing Home Abuse Laws

-U.S. senior citizens are protected by federal laws, including:
+U.S. senior citizens are protected by federal laws, including the:

 - Elder Justice Act